-The Quest Spectrum Camera is the core compartment of the Quest Spectrum®.
+The Quest Spectrum Fluorescence Camera is the core compartment of the QUEST SPECTRUM®.
 This camera possesses a unique prism technology that simultaneously captures information from visible and near-infrared light sources in high definition (HD).
-By combining 3 sensors this technology allows for real-time visualization of the “visible” natural image and up to two “invisible” fluorescent images.
+By combining 3 sensors this technology allows for real-time visualization of the “visible” natural image and up to 2 “invisible” fluorescent images.

 Depending on the specific surgery, different fluorescent tracers may be appropriate for visualization of the targeted tissue.
-The Quest Spectrum Light Engine and Camera can be tailored to activate fluorescence and capture imaging from several tracers.
+The Quest Spectrum Light Engine and Fluorescence Camera can be tailored to activate fluorescence and capture images from several tracers.
 Customized configurations have been prepared for visualization of the following fluorescent tracers:

 Indocyanine green (ICG): Methylene Blue

 The Quest Spectrum is not limited to visualization of these fluorescent tracers.
 If you are not sure of the best available fluorescent label for your application, or if you wish to use a different fluorescent label, please contact us.